pressupinc/require-featured-image/readme.txt

 1. The warning that you see when editing a post that doesn't have a featured image set.
 The "Publish" button is also disabled.

+2. The settings page, which lets you specify which post types the plugin should operate on.

 == CHANGELOG ==

 = 0.5.0 (2013.12.30) =